NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

    0x5561dc78:  mov    $0x59b997fa,%rdi   # It is exactly the assembly I write.
 ```

-To understand the byte sequences and how the machine reads them, let's find the first byte of `%rsp`.
+To understand the byte sequences and how the machine executes them, let's examine the first byte  at the address of `%rsp`.
+See the following result.
 Apparently, the byte ordering is as same as that in my exploit byte code.
 Since it is a little-endian machine, the 4-byte word is displayed from the most significant byte to the least.
 Hence,  `fa` is not stored at `0x5561dc78`.

 ```shell
 (gdb) x/1xb $rsp